dopry/electron-maker-velopack/README.md

 on Windows, but it is not thoroughly tested.
 Please consider it a starting point.

+Signing packages, in particular, is untested.

 ## Supported platforms, prerequisites

-XXX

 The maker requires the command line tool `vpk` to be available on the path and will fail with a corresponding error message otherwise.

+The maker will try to run on any platform, but so far it has been tested only on Windows.

 ## Usage